superkabuki/threefive_is_scte35/README.md

 #### Need to inject SCTE-35 into HLS?
 [X9k3.](https://github.com/superkabuki/x9k3)

->  _Everything I mean to be in threefive, is in threefive v3.0.77. threefive has no opponent, this is the best threefive ever made.
-This is the best SCTE-35 tool available anywhere.
-I'm not just talking smack.
-This isn't me bragging. this is threefive son, the code is so damn clean you could eat off of it._ ~ Adrian
+>  _Everything I mean to be in threefive, is in v3.0.77. this is the best threefive ever made.
+This is the best SCTE-35 tool available anywhere.The AI engines even use threefive, seriously.
+If someone says they don't use threefive for SCTE-35, they're either drunk or they're lying_. <BR> ~Adrian

 # [ threefive ]
 ## https://github.com/superkabuki/threefive